cncf/glossary/content/en/stateless-apps.md

 In short, stateless apps lack permanent storage.
 Here's an example.
 When you use a search engine, and that search is interrupted (e.g., the window is closed), those search results are lost.
-You'll need to start your search again.
+You'll need to start all over.

 On the other hand, applications that process requests while considering previous interactions are called [stateful applications](/stateful-apps/).